 The Perils of Publisher and Canva

 And that brings me to the next subject that I could talk about until the cows come home – the evil monsters that are Microsoft Publisher and Canva.
 I’ll be honest: I hate Publisher and Bill Gates for unleashing it on the world.
 Likewise, Canva is on par for evilness, but unlike Publisher, we can thank the Australian founders for making Canva a reality.
-This is how Wikipedia describes Canva: “A graphic design platform used to create social media graphics, presentations, posters, documents and other visual content, and other visual content.”
-And there lies the problem.
+This is how Wikipedia describes Canva: “A graphic design platform used to create social media graphics, presentations, posters, documents and other visual content.”
+And in that lies the problem.
 It’s great for creating social media graphics, but that’s about it.

 If you plan to print a garage sale sign, a school assignment or some cute birthday invitations, Publisher and Canva are perfect.
 But be warned, if you do your artwork in Publisher or Canva for professional print production, this decision may come back to bite you.
 That’s because these programs don’t have the extra features required for a professional print job that come standard on Adobe Illustrator, InDesign and Photoshop.
 Publisher retails for about $180 and Canva has a free version.
 Adobe costs a lot more on their annual pre-paid plan, so expecting Publisher and Canva to do the same job is not only unrealistic, but impossible.
 More on this subject in our blog To Design Or Not To Design.